Navid200/xDrip/docs/New-Phone.md

 ---
-title: "xDrip: Transfer to a New Phone Safely"
+title: "xDrip: Transfer to a New Phone"
 description: "Learn how to back up and restore your xDrip data when switching to a new phone—avoid data loss by restoring the database before collecting any new readings."
 ---

 # Transfer to a new phone
 [xDrip](../) >> [Download & Installation](./Installation_page.md) >> Transfer to a new phone

-Be very careful. xDrip cannot import a database; it can only restore one.
+xDrip cannot import a database; it can only restore one.
 This means that when restoring a database, xDrip will replace the existing one, effectively deleting all current data and replacing it with the restored database.

 To avoid data loss, restore the database on the new phone **before** setting it up as a collector.
 If you start collecting data on the new phone before restoring the database, any newly collected data will be **overwritten** when you perform the restoration.

 **Steps to Transfer:**
 1. Create a [backup](./Backup-Database.md) on the old phone.